Peoples Temple: Size and scope

 Peoples Temple members attend an anti-eviction rally at the International Hotel, San Francisco, January 1977.

 Despite exaggerated claims by the Temple of 20,000 or more members, one source claims its greatest actual registered membership was around 3,000.
 However, 5,000 individual membership card photos were located in Temple records after its dissolution.
 Regardless of its official membership, the Temple also regularly drew 3,000 people to its San Francisco services alone.
 Of particular interest to politicians was the Temple's ability to produce 2,000 people for campaign work or attendance in San Francisco on only six hours' notice.

 By the mid-1970s, in addition to its locations in Redwood Valley, Los Angeles and San Francisco, the Temple had established satellite congregations in almost a dozen other California cities.
 Jones mentioned locations in San Francisco, Los Angeles, Ukiah, Bakersfield, Fresno, and Sacramento.
 The Temple also maintained a branch, college tuition program, and dormitory at Santa Rosa Junior College.

 At the same time, Jones and his church earned a reputation for aiding the cities' poorest citizens, especially racial minorities, drug addicts, and the homeless.
 The Temple made strong connections to the California state welfare system.
 During the 1970s, the church owned and ran at least nine residential care homes for the elderly, six homes for foster children, and a state-licensed 40 acre ranch for developmentally disabled persons.
 The Temple elite handled members' insurance claims and legal problems, effectively acting as a client-advocacy group.
-For these reasons, sociologist John Hall described the Temple as a "charismatic bureaucracy", oriented toward Jones as a charismatic leader, but functioning as a bureaucratic social service organization.
+For these reasons, sociologist John R. Hall described the Temple as a "charismatic bureaucracy", oriented toward Jones as a charismatic leader, but functioning as a bureaucratic social service organization.